threadmapper/sequence-under-peaks/README.md

-# Scripts to find the sequences under peaks
+# Scripts to find the sequences under ChIP-seq peaks

 - This repository contain the scripts to find the sequences under peaks for MST12/HOX genes.
 - Please find more detail in the manuscript, Oses-Ruiz et al(2021)